Spectra of quantum KdV Hamiltonians, Langlands duality, and affine opers: Introduction

 In the case of $\ghat = \wh{\sw}_2$ the link between the spectra of the quantum $\ghat$-KdV Hamiltonians and ordinary differential operators (the precursors of affine opers of \cite{FF:sol}) was discovered and investigated in \cite{DT,BLZ4,BLZ}.
 It was further generalized and studied in the case of $\ghat = \wh{\sw}_3$ in \cite{BHK}, and $\ghat = \wh{\sw}_r$ in \cite{DDT,Dorey1}.

 Motivated by those works, Feigin and one of the authors of the present paper interpreted in \cite{FF:sol} the quantum $\ghat$-KdV integrable system as a generalization of the Gaudin model, in which a simple Lie algebra $\g$ is replaced by the affine Kac--Moody algebra $\ghat$.
 It is known \cite{FFR,F:icmp,FFT} that the spectra of the Hamiltonians of the Gaudin model associated to $\g$ can be encoded by differential operators known as $^L\g$-opers, where $^L\g$ is the Langlands dual Lie algebra of $\g$.
 (This follows from an isomorphism between the center of the completed enveloping algebra of $\ghat$ at the critical level and the algebra of functions on $^L\g$-opers on the formal disc \cite{FF:gd,F:book}.)
-Therefore, by analogy with the simple Lie algebra case, it was conjectured in \cite{FF:sol} that the spectra of the quantum $\ghat$-KdV Hamiltonians should be encoded by what was called in \cite{FF:sol} the affine opers associated to the Langlands dual {\em affine} algebra $^L\g$ (``$^L\ghat$-affine opers'' or ``$^L\ghat$-opers'' for short).
-Furthermore, the earlier results for $\ghat = \wh{\sw}_r = {}^L\ghat$ in the papers cited above were shown in \cite{FF:sol} to be consistent with this conjecture.
+Therefore, by analogy with the simple Lie algebra case, it was conjectured in \cite{FF:sol} that the spectra of the quantum $\ghat$-KdV Hamiltonians should be encoded by what was called in \cite{FF:sol} the affine opers associated to the Langlands dual {\em affine} algebra $^L\g$, or $^L\ghat$-affine opers ($^L\ghat$-opers for short).
+Moreover, it was shown in \cite{FF:sol} that this proposal is consistent with the results obtained in the papers cited above for $\ghat = \wh{\sw}_r = {}^L\ghat$.
+In the present paper we give more details on the structure of the relevant $^L\ghat$-opers in the case that $^L\ghat$ is a twisted affine algebra, making a connection to the twisted opers introduced in \cite{FG} (Section \ref{nslcase}).

 Already in the pioneering works \cite{DT,BLZ4,DT1,DDT,BHK} various systems of functional equations were constructed for $\ghat = \wh{\sw}_r$ with the property that its solution could be attached to an $r$th order differential operator of a special kind.
 From the perspective of \cite{FF:sol}, those differential operators are the same as $\wh{\sw}_r$-affine opers corresponding to the highest weight vectors for $r>2$, and to all eigenvectors for $r=2$.
 On the other hand, the eigenvalues of certain non-local quantum $\wh{\sw}_r$-KdV Hamiltonians were shown to satisfy the same relations; namely, for $\wh{\sw}_2$, in \cite{BLZ4,BLZ}; for $\wh{\sw}_3$, in \cite{BHK}; and for $\wh{\sw}_r$, in \cite{Ko}.
 Therefore, in the case of $\ghat = \wh{\sw}_r$ these relations provided a link between the spectra of quantum $\ghat$-KdV Hamiltonians and $^L\ghat$-affine opers (because $^L\wh{\sw}_r = \wh{\sw}_r$).